- Identify protective factors that prevent child abuse and neglect.

 - They may seem numb or “shut down.”

-Watch this video to learn more about supporting families affected by trauma.
+Watch this video to learn more about supporting families impacted by trauma.

-- Talk to your coach or family child care administrator for support any time you have a concern about a family.
+- Talk to your T&CS or administrator for support any time you have a concern about a family.

 - Understand that parents’ reactions (including anger, resentment, or avoidance) may be reactions to trauma.
 Do not take them personally.